aws-samples/aws-glue-control-interactive-sessions/README.md

 2. Glue Interactive Session will produce a new event toAWS [CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) for the CreateSession event with all relevant information to identify and inspect a session as soon as the session is initiated.
 3. An Amazon EventBridge rule filters the CloudTrail events and invokes the AWS Lambda function to inspect the CreateSession event.
 4. The Interactive Session Inspection function will inspect the CreateSession event and will check for all defined boundary conditions.
 Currently, the solution supports configuration for the *maximum number of workers*, *idle timeout* in minutes and *deployment with* *connection* enforced.
-5. If any of the defined boundary conditions are not met, for example too many workers are provisioned for the session, the function will terminate the Glue Interactive Session immediately.
+5. If any of the defined boundary conditions are not met, for example too many workers are provisioned for the session, depending on the provided configuration the function will terminate the Glue Interactive Session immediately, will send an email via [Amazon Simple Notification Service](https://aws.amazon.com/sns/) or both.
 In case the session is not started yet, the function will wait for it to start before terminating.
 6. In case the session was terminated, an e-mail is sent to an [Amazon Simple Notification Service](https://aws.amazon.com/sns/) topic.
 There is no information available in the Glue Interactive Session notebook on the reason for the termination of the session.
 Therefore, through the SNS topic additional context information is provided to the data engineers.
 7. In case the function fails, the sessions are logged in a [dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) inside [Amazon Simple Queue]Service (https://aws.amazon.com/sqs/).
 Furthermore, the queue is monitored and in case of a message it will trigger an [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) alarm.